 Ideas include infographics, charts, insider images and screenshots.

 Advantages to this strategy include the fact that your post is more approachable, the images are great for sharing, and you can type in alt tags for all images to boost the post’s SEO.

 This is usually one of the easiest ways to get more organic traffic to old content.
 Upping the word count opens up the potential for including more keywords.
 Not to mention, search engines recognize content updates as highly valuable.

 Furthermore, an expanded word count allows you to remove outdated information and expand upon arguments.
-We highly to increase word counts and update old information.
+We highly recommend making a content update schedule to increase word counts and update old information.

 7. Optimize keywords

 Older content tends to go un-optimized, or you simply didn’t know as much about search engine optimization in the past.

 Not to worry, because this is a wonderful chance to dive into each old post and optimize for target keywords, incorporate long-tail keywords and fill in image alt tags.